-- 1. Tap Tools and go to Actions. - 2.
+- 1. Tap Tools Actions. - 2.
 Tap Open.

-Tap the function or program name to open it in Program Editor.
-3.
+3. Tap the function or program name to open it in Program Editor.

 Note: To close the function or program, tap Tools > Actions > Close.
 The program or function closes and the Calculator page becomes active.